Last Updated on November 12, 2021

 - On toast or crackers, or in sandwiches as a low-fat replacement for mayonnaise.

-- With slices of fruit, or mixed in with yogurt.
+- With slices of fresh fruits, or mixed in with yogurt.

 - As a protein-rich, low-fat salad topping.
 A scoop of cottage cheese over a salad with croutons on top is deliciously filling and good for you.

 Overall, not only is pasteurized cottage cheese safe to eat in pregnancy, but it has many nutritional benefits, and you can enjoy it in lots of different ways.